 This is really the cornerstone of any online biz.
 As a space that clearly markets you and your story, you can outlines the services you offer and include customer reviews, class schedules and prices.

 Don’t shy away from learning and using SEO, Google or FB ads as a way to promote yourself.
 While that is a whole other topic discussion, whether or not you can leverage those channels is the difference between people finding you when they search for online yoga classes or whether you’re just another face on the back-pages of the Internet.

 Let’s take a look at some online yoga strategies.

 Strategies On How To Make Money As A Yoga Teacher

 1. Private Online Classes

 Offering private online classes is a great way to start get things moving.
-Word of mouth is often the most effective form of promotion for private sessions because it is not viable to run ads or promote easily without already being established (although if you already have an establish social media presence then you could easily jump in).
+Word of mouth is often the most effective form of promotion for private sessions because it is not viable to run ads or promote easily without already being established (although if you already have an established social media presence then you could easily jump in).

 Prices for one-on-one yoga sessions typically run from $75 and $150 per hour.
 Some instructors can charge more or less depending on their needs and circumstances.
 You may or may not need insurance on this one.
 Be sure to check out if that’s something you need.

 2. Yoga For Businesses